Joshuasanda/1ST-PROJECT-ON-EXCEL/README.md

 5. Data Entry

 ## Data Entry
-this task assigned was to create a table of at least 20 names on a row with following **HEADINGS** as columns
+This task assigned was to create a table of at 20 names on a row with following **HEADINGS** as columns
 - Employee name
 - Employee id
 - Department